scailable/sclbl-tutorials/sclbl-pytorch-onnx/README.md

 <img src="images/curl.png" alt="curl" style="zoom:67%;" />

 The same goes for any programming language, really.
-And if you don't want to run the WebAssembly on your server, we've got you covered!
-Run your model on the edge - for example, in a browser using our [JavaScript webnode](https://github.com/scailable/sclbl-webnode)!
+And if you don't want to run the WebAssembly server-side, we've got you covered!
+Run your model client-side or on the edge - for example, in a browser using our [JavaScript webnode](https://github.com/scailable/sclbl-webnode)!

 --------